CURRENT AND UPCOMING

 I was happy to participate in Me, My Selfie, and I, a self-portrait show curated by Rick Krieger at the Hudson Guild Gallery.
 Opens October 2 from 6 to 7:30 and runs through November 18.
 441 W. 26th Street.

 I have a piece in FOTO BOOTH at 319W2 project space in Erie, PA.
-It'll be a bit of a departure — I am weaving a photo in with a gouache.
+It's a bit of a departure — I wove a photo in with a gouache.